Search

 Introduction

-Effective draught proofing can be done by sealing up unwanted gaps that let cold air in and warm air out.
-This can be through doors, loft hatches and chimney flues.
-Windows can also be sealed up.
-To ensure adequate ventilation, any areas of intentional ventilation such as extractor fans, underfloor grilles or airbricks, wall vents or trickle vents should not be sealed.
+Effective draught proofing seals up unwanted gaps that let cold air in and warm air out.
+This can be through doors, loft hatches, chimney flues, and window surrounds.
+Do not seal areas that are purposefully ventilated.
+Such as extractor fans, underfloor grilles or airbricks, wall vents or trickle vents.

 Doors